jdwilson4/MultilayerExtraction/README.md

 The key reference for this monitoring method is

-- Wilson, J.D., Palowitch, J., Bhamidi, S., and Nobel, A.B.
-(2016) **Significance based extraction in multilayer networks with heterogeneous community structure**
+Wilson, J.D., Palowitch, J., Bhamidi, S., and Nobel, A.B.
+(2017) **Significance based extraction in multilayer networks with heterogeneous community structure**, *Journal of Machine Learning Research* (18) 1-49

 ## Installation